Daniel-W-Innes/-SYSC3110-Project/README.md

 More details can be found at appropriate document on cuLearn.

-Currently, phase three has been implemented.
+Currently, phase four has been implemented.

 ## Program Requirements